 - Go over the points on the slide.
-Be sure to stress that the audience take special note of these areas, because they do serve as the frame for how the educational system will identify and addresses disproportionate practices in special education. - Note that participants will hear more about each of these areas during the training session and that the action steps suggested near the end of the session will harken back to these important areas. - Note as well that, prior to the reauthorization of IDEA in 2004, disproportionality monitoring looked at only the first two areas.
-The third (examining disciplinary data to see if there are significant differences between how one ethnic/racial minority group is disciplined versus another) is new in IDEA 2004.
-The 2016 revision of IDEA 2004's regulations on disproportionality has reinforced discipline as an area of concern. - Indicate that each area stands alone as its own line of state and local inquiry and monitoring.
-Together, they constitute what must be looked into when addressing questions of disproportionality.
+Be sure to stress that the audience take special note of these areas, because they do serve as the frame for how the educational system will identify and address disproportionate practices in special education. - Note that participants will hear more about each of these areas during the training session and that the action steps suggested near the end of the session will harken back to these important areas. - Note as well that, prior to the reauthorization of IDEA in 2004, disproportionality monitoring focused on identification and placement.
+Examining disciplinary data to see if there are significant differences between how one racial/ethnic minority group was disciplined versus another was added to §300.646 in IDEA 2004.
+The 2016 revision of IDEA 2004's reauthorization of disproportionality has reinforced discipline as an area of concern. - Indicate that each area stands alone as its own line of state and local inquiry and monitoring.
+Together, they constitute what areas states must address when determining if significant disproportionality exists at the state level and within its LEAs.